Target Usage: To work with an existing remote repository.

 Option 2: Manually set up a sandbox

-Same as previous hands-on practical but use a different folder.
+Set up the same scenario as in the previous hands-on practical, but use a different local folder.

-1 Pull the newer commits from the remote, instead of a fetch-then-merge.
+1 Pull the newer commits from the remote instead of fetching and merging separately.

 Use the git pull <remote> <branch> command to pull changes.